shahzaibkhalid/sassy-clock/README.md

 # Sassy Clock
 ### Clock experience, at its best!

-A minimal yet beautiful, all in one clock expereince, all using HTML, CSS &amp; JavaScript.
+A minimal yet beautiful, all in one clock experience, all using HTML, CSS &amp; JavaScript.

 ## Detail
-Sassy Clock provides a minimal, beautiful and personal clock expereince.
+Sassy Clock provides a minimal, beautiful and personal clock experience.
 It displays time, both in analog and digital formats.
 Digital format includes both, 24 hours and 12 hours format.

 ## Design
 This is how the design looks like: